 If your PC is set up for a networked environment, Corel Corp.'s Linux OS Second Edition comes with a tool that will allow you to run most Windows applications.
 Corel's operating systems are desktop PC versions only; other makers produce both desktop and scalable server versions.

-Linux has a lot to offer in terms of price and performance.
+Linux has a lot to offer in price and performance.
 But no gain comes without pain.

 It's true that Linux vendors have solved their setup and installation woes, and some of them offer adequate, even excellent, support.